2020PB/police-brutality/reports/Oregon.md

 Footage shows a protestor and federal officer grappling in the street.
 A second federal officer helps tackle the protestor to the ground.
 Other protestors approach, but are struck by an officer wielding a baton.
 One protestor is knelt on and arrested while another officer fires impact munitions to scatter protestors.

-tags: strike, arrest, protestor, baton, shoot, projectile, tackle
+tags: strike, arrest, protester, baton, shoot, projectile, tackle

 id: or-portland-178